 • The transfer to organisations that are part of the EU-US Privacy Shield.
 This is a framework that sets privacy standards for data sent between the US and EU countries.
 It makes sure those standards are similar to what is used within the EEA.

 • Transfers to a non-EEA country with privacy laws that give the same protection as the EEA.

 You can find out more about the above data protection safeguards on the European Commission Justice website.

 For more information on how we safeguard transfers of your personal information, please email us at email@example.com who assist us with providing customers with further information about transfers related to the way the Website is operated.

 Your choice and rights

-This section explains the choices you have when it comes to receiving marketing communications and how you can exercise your individual rights in relation to your personal data.
+This section explains the choices you have when it comes to receiving marketing communications from us and how you can exercise your individual rights in relation to your personal data.

 You have certain rights in the information we hold about you, including the right to:

 • Object to our use of your personal information.

 • Request a copy of it, update it or to have it deleted.